Updated: Mar 31

 Below you’ll find chevron stair runners, animal print stair runners, striped stair runners, black and white stair runners, geometric stair runners and more.
 We hope you find a stair carpet runner that’s perfect for your home.

 Black and White Stair Runners

-This striking black and white wool herringbone carpet creates a classy opening statement on this straight up set of stairs.
+This striking black and white wool plaid carpet creates a classy opening statement on this straight up set of stairs.
 Continue the black and white scheme to keep your décor cosmopolitan, or jazz it up by adding pops of color.

 Carpet: Harborjay in Black & White

 Zigzag or chevron patterns are one of our most popular stair runner styles.
 Whether you choose the flowing David Hicks designer carpet or a fresh tone-on-tone neutral, chevon stair carpets add a sense of movement that will “step-up” your decorating style.